rust-lang/rfcs/text/0000-multi-crate-impls.md

 Many projects have grown large enough to split their contents across multiple crates, so that users of these crates can decide which parts they want to use and which ones they don't.
-Notable examples on crates.io include the `num` and `unic` crates, but the standard library is also split into several crates.
+Notable examples on crates.io include the `num`, `serde`, and `unic` crates, but the standard library is also split into several crates.

 Unfortunately, this brings up a problem: inherent methods must be contained within the crate that defines a type.
 This causes a lot of friction when